GreenfishK/DataCitation/README.md

 rdf_engine.get_data(select_statement, timestamp)
 ```
 ## Cite data
-To cite your dataset and make it persistently identifiable and retrievable we first provide all necessary citation data
+To mint_query_pid your dataset and make it persistently identifiable and retrievable we first provide all necessary citation data
 optionally including a result set description and the dataset's query.
-Then we use a simple function call to cite
+Then we use a simple function call to mint_query_pid
 the dataset and thereby persist query and query metadata, citation metadata, result set metadata and the citation snippet
 within the query store.
 ```python